-Start at Meudon car park and stop for lunch or cream tea at the hotel before you set off on your way.
+Start at Hotel Meudon car park and pop into the hotel for a drink or bite to eat before you set off on your way.

 Walk down through Hotel Meudon’s gardens to their very own Bream Cove.
 Turn right and head across Rosemullion headland towards the Helford River.

 Keep heading along the beautiful banks of the Helford River past Durgan and follow the South West Coast Path to Helford Passage to the Ferry Boat Inn.

 You can stop for refreshments at the Ferry Boat before returning to Hotel Meudon via Carwinion’s footpath that runs through their bamboo plantation.

-Once you’re back at Meudon why not stop for a cream tea and refreshment or full afternoon tea with all the trimmings?
+Once you’re back at Hotel Meudon why not stop for a full afternoon tea with all the trimmings?

-For a shorter walk, just walk to Rosemullion before turning around and heading back to Meudon.
+For a shorter walk, just walk to Rosemullion before turning around and heading back to Hotel Meudon.